magomimmo/modern-cljs/doc/second-edition/tutorial-09.md

 the server side ajax endpoint we started from as the goal of this tutorial.

+To proceed with the next paragraph, stop the `boot` process.

 ## Back to shoreleave

 When thinking about Ajax, most of us instinctively associate it with